 MPCA personnel are not authorized to discuss this RFP with applicants outside of the question and answer forum.
 Contact regarding this RFP with any MPCA personnel may result in disqualification.

-The MPCA requests proposals from eligible applicants for projects that aim to reduce emissions of hydrofluorocarbon (HFC) refrigerants from facilities within Minnesota.
+The MPCA requested proposals from eligible applicants for projects that aim to reduce emissions of hydrofluorocarbon (HFC) refrigerants from facilities within Minnesota.
 The MPCA is providing this grant funding to identify and encourage voluntary reduction efforts of high air emissions in communities around the state.

 HFC refrigerants have replaced once widely used ozone-damaging refrigerants such as chlorofluorocarbons and hydrochlorofluorocarbons.
 While these replacements spare the ozone layer, they trap significantly more heat in the atmosphere than carbon dioxide.
 Substitutes to HFC refrigerants are available and there are methods to reduce refrigerant use overall.
 Some substitutes are available to HFC refrigerants, and alternative methods to reduce refrigerant use can be identified and can reduce emissions associated with refrigerants.
 Through leak detection, monitoring and repair, system retirement and retrofitting, green refrigerant technology, environmentally friendly refrigerants, and sale and recycling, the emissions from refrigerants can be greatly reduced.
 More information about refrigerant management.